Docs

 Don't see a site you need?
 Email us.
 We add sites on request and the catalog ships through normal app updates.

-How the scheduler works
+How does the scheduler work?

 Each site has a cadence baked into the catalog (typically every 25 hours for a daily-bonus claim that's gated on a 24-hour timer).
 The scheduler ticks every 30 seconds and fires jobs that are due.